Milad-Akarie/injectable/README.md

 @injectable
 class ServiceA {}
 ```
 You can assign multiple environment names to the same class
 ```dart
 @test
 @dev
 @injectable
 class ServiceA {}
 ```
 Alternatively use the env property in injectable and subs to assign environment names to your dependencies

 ```dart
 @Injectable(as: Service, env: [Environment.dev, Environment.test])
 class RealServiceImpl implements Service {}
 ```

+Now passing your environment to $initGetIt function will create a simple environment filter that will only validate dependencies that have no environments or one of their environments matches the given environment.
+Alternatively, you can pass your own `EnvironmentFilter` to decide what dependencies to register based on their environment keys, or use one of the shipped ones
+* NoEnvOrContainsAll
+* NoEnvOrContainsAny
+* SimpleEnvironmentFilter

 ## Using named factories and static create functions